CurvSurf/PointCloudRecorder-GalaxyXR/README.md

 - Depth map updates are slow and irregular.
 While not entirely unusable, this makes immersive depth-based experiences in dynamic environments extremely difficult.

 - Exposing motion-tracking feature points as a public API would be highly desirable.
 These points are already generated internally for tracking device motions so it would likely not be technically difficult to make the API public.
-It would unlock significant potential when combined with FindSurface (Again, see []() and [](), if interested).
+It would unlock significant potential when combined with FindSurface (Again, see [here (Android)](https://github.com/CurvSurf/ARPointCloudFindSurface) and [here (iOS)](https://github.com/CurvSurf/ARFeaturePointFindSurface), if interested).

 ## Closing Remarks